neuroradiology/todo-list/README.md

 # toDo List website
-A todo-list web application that makes it Organize your tasks, lists and reminders in one easy to-do app.
-Any.do syncs seamlessly across all of your devices, making your to-do list accessible everywhere.
+A is a beautifully designed to-do list app for your browser that makes it easy and fun to get stuff done. todo-list web application that makes it lets you keep track of all your tasks in one place seamlesslyaccessible everywhere.

-Life can feel overwhelming, but it doesn’t have to.
-Todoist lets you keep track of everything in one place
+## Usage

-Wunderlist is a beautifully designed to-do list app for your browser, that makes it easy and fun to get stuff done.
+Try it out here - [toDo List](https://todo-list-app-nodejs.herokuapp.com/)

 ## Prerequisites
 * [Node.js](https://nodejs.org/en)<br>

-* [MongoDB](https://www.mongodb.com/) for the storage of users' tasks.<br>
+* [MongoDB](https://www.mongodb.com/) for storage of users' tasks.<br>

-* [MySQL](https://www.mysql.com/) for the storage of users' registration data.<br>
+* [MySQL](https://www.mysql.com/) for storage of users' registration data.<br>
 * Install the dependecies
   ```
   $ npm install